greg-raven/Uncommon-Sense/_posts/2022-07-23-education-has-been-replaced-by-ideological-indoctrination.md

 ---
-title: 'Education has been replaced by ideological indoctrination'
+title: "Education has been replaced by ideological indoctrination"
 layout: post
 categories:
 - education